ahmedaosman-hub/Java-Programs/README.md

-# Spring-2020
-All of my Java Programs created.
+#Welcome.
+My name is Ahmed Osman.
+These are all my assignments completed in C language.
-Please contact me at ahmedaosman00@gmail.com for further questions.
+Please contact me at ahmedaosman00@gmail.com for any questions or inquiries.